Hampton Dellinger: Education and early career

 Dellinger's father, Walter E. Dellinger, served as the solicitor general for the United States from 1996 to 1997.

 Dellinger earned a Bachelor of Arts degree from the University of Michigan and a Juris Doctor from Yale Law School.
 Dellinger clerked for Judge James Dickson Phillips Jr. of the United States Court of Appeals for the Fourth Circuit.

 From January 2001 to June 2003, he served as legal counsel for North Carolina Governor Mike Easley.
 From July 2001 to June 2003, he also served as a member of the governor's advisory council on Hispanic-Latino affairs.

 From July 2003 to January 2008, he was a partner with the firm Womble Carlyle.
 From 2008 to 2013, Dellinger was a lawyer in the office of Robinson, Bradshaw & Hinson.
 From 2013 to 2020, he was a partner at the Washington, D.C. office of Boies Schiller Flexner LLP.
 He practiced as a solo practitioner from 2020 to 2021.

 He was a candidate for the 2008 Democratic nomination for lieutenant governor of North Carolina.
-In his first run for elective office, he lost the Democratic primary on May 6, 2008 to Walter H. Dalton.
+In his first run for elective office, he lost the Democratic primary on May 6, 2008 to Walter Dalton.

 In 2009, Senator Kay Hagan recommended Dellinger and two other lawyers to President Barack Obama for consideration as U.S. Attorney for the Eastern District of North Carolina.
 Obama eventually nominated attorney Thomas Walker.